International

 • Any suspicious activity will be reported, and all AML activities recorded

-• Danny Joffe (in consultation with the board of directors) will act as the Money Laundering Reporting Officer (MLRO) to coordinate the money laundering policies and procedures of the business.
+• An assigned Money Laundering Reporting Officer (MLRO) or AML Compliance Officer, in consultation with the board of directors, will be appointed to coordinate the money laundering policies and procedures of the business.

-• The following form contains the names and signatures of members of the staff that have read the anti-Money Laundering policy and procedures of this practice
+• An accurate record, containing the names and signatures of members of the staff that have read the anti-money laundering policy and procedures of this practice, will be kept at all times.

 ANTI-MONEY LAUNDERING PROCEDURES FOR KIC